Anatame/discosave-p-DEPRECATED-/readme.md

 > ***Please note: This extension is not complete and still is in alpha phase.
 Expect bugs to happen and more features will be improved and added.***

 # How to add?
-Just download the zip file from [releases](https://github.com/Anatame/discosave-p/releases/tag/1.0), extract it to a folder and then go to manage extensions > load unpacked extension > set the path to the extracted folder and done!
+Just download the zip file from [releases](https://github.com/Anatame/discosave-p/releases/tag/1.0), extract it to a folder and then go to manage extensions > load unpacked extension > set the path to the **dist** folder inside extracted folder and done!

 ## How to use?